emma-campbell/emma-campbell/README.md

 # Hello 👋

 My name is Emma.
-I am a computer science student at the University of Rochester.
+I am a Software Engineer at [Hugo Health](https://hugo.health).
 I am always down for a good challenge, and open to experiences that teach me new content.

-Here's what I am up to:
-- 💼 Job hunt!
-- 🌱 Building my Portfolio Website
-- 🥅 Contribute to more Open-Source!
+I am currently working as a fullstack engineer, wearing multiple hats for both our frontend and backend team.

+I graduated in May 2021 from the University of Rochester with a B.A in Computer Science, with a degree focus in Human-Computer Interaction.
+I am super excited to be working at Hugo, and making a difference in the way we approach healthcare IT.

 My personal portfolio website can be found [here](https://emmacampbell.dev).